Alamantus/FeatherWiki/README.md

 ## Plumage & Bones

-Feather Wiki's CSS and JavaScript files are available separately from the full HTML, but it is important to note that the JavaScript currently expects both its code and the CSS to be _on the HTML page_ that is loaded _in full_ in order to save!
-Specifically, the contents of the `.js` file _must_ be in the HTML output inside of a `<script id="a">` script tag with the id as specified (`a`), and the contents of the `.css` _must_ be in the HTML output inside of a `<script id="s">` style tag with the id as specified (`s`).
-If you don't need to save your wiki, then you don't need to do this.
+Feather Wiki's CSS and JavaScript files are available separately from the full HTML that can be used alongside the "bare" HTML files in case you want to load them separately.
+This is useful if you are trying to store Feather Wiki data externally, but note that the data will need to be injected into the `<script id="p" type="application/json">` block, replacing the empty `{}` JSON object, othewise it will always only load an empty Feather Wiki.

 ## Contribution